xzong0619/boltz-hackathon/hackathon/README_Hackathon.md

 That means you can roughly spend 24 times more compute budget than Boltz-2 default settings if you want to process the full test set within 24 hours, but we advise to leave some buffer.

 To protect our proprietary data and ensure a fair competition, the evaluation environment will have **no internet access**.

+If your workflow creates additional temporary files, please make sure to place them into the `--intermediate-dir` folder.

 ## Validation Sets 🧪